 - Intentional extreme and outrageous conduct

-- Severe emotional distress (and possibly bodily harm)
+- Severe emotional distress and possible bodily harm

-If you can show that each of these elements is more likely than not to have occurred, you may be able to recover.
-But it is an uphill battle.
+If you can show that each of these elements has occurred, you may be able to recover.
+Be prepared for it to be an uphill battle, though.

 What Is Extreme and Outrageous Conduct?